 - Go to the bike manufacturer’s website and search for the bike frame you want.

 - Search for the geometry chart.
 Note that each frame model might have a different geometry chart.

 - Compare your inseam measurements against the standover height.

 - Choose a bike frame size that has a standover height between 25 to 50mm lesser than your inseam measurement.

 - If you’re right in between sizes, you want to err on the side of caution and opt for smaller frame size.

 Method 2 – Visit a reputable bike shop

-All reputable bike shops worth their salt should be able to quickly tell the right frame size for you.
+All reputable bike shops worth their salt should be able to tell the right frame size for you quickly.
 Visit a shop that carries the specific brand you want because they have the product and brand experience.

 Chat with the salesperson to have a feel of their experience and expertise.
 Be careful that some shops might try to hard-sell you a bike size that’s not ideal for you.
 Do some research beforehand and ask a lot of questions if unsure.

 More reading : Buying Bikes Online vs Locally